-We are a non-diversified investment company within the meaning of the 1940 Act, and therefore we generally are not limited with respect to the proportion of our assets that may be invested in securities of a single issuer.
+We are a non-diversified investment company within the meaning of the 1940 Act.
+The 1940 Act does not limit the proportion of our assets that may be invested in securities of a single issuer, although we are required to diversify our assets in order to meet the requirements for a RIC under the Code.

 We are classified as a non-diversified investment company within the meaning of the 1940 Act, which means that we are not limited by the 1940 Act with respect to the proportion of our assets that we may invest in securities of a single issuer, excluding limitations on stakeholdings in investment companies.
 To the extent that we assume large positions in the securities of a small number of issuers, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
 We may also be more susceptible to any single economic or regulatory occurrence than a diversified investment company.
-Beyond our income tax diversification requirements, we do not have fixed guidelines for diversification, and our investments could be concentrated in relatively few portfolio companies.
+As a RIC, we are required to diversify our assets, but we do not have any fixed guidelines for diversification under the 1940 Act.